Free shipping above 49 Euro

 However, due to the interaction of vitamin B12 and folic acid, an elevated homocysteine level cannot be used to make a clear decision as to whether there is vitamin B12 or a folic acid deficiency - or both.
 Additional specific vitamin B12 or folic acid determinations are necessary here.
 If in doubt, and / or during pregnancy, it is advisable to take a combination of folic acid and vitamin B12.

-Vitamin B12 and B vitamins
+Vitamin B12 and B Vitamins

 The family of B vitamins includes 8 water-soluble vitamins that perform important functions in the cells of the human body.
 B Vitamins are particularly important for the brain.
 They can cross the blood-brain barrier and are enriched in the brain.
 For example, the concentration of vitamins B5 and B7 in the brain is 50 times higher than in blood plasma.